-The nature of the operations of the hotels exposes the hotels, the Company, the Operating Partnership and the TRS Lessees to the risk of claims and litigation in the normal course of their business.
+The nature of the operations of the hotels exposes the hotels, the Company and the Operating Partnership to the risk of claims and litigation in the normal course of their business.
 The Company is not presently subject to any material litigation nor, to the Company's knowledge, is any litigation threatened.